In this article:

 Login to the Microsoft Azure portal using your Microsoft Azure Account.

-If you already have a Microsoft Azure Provider in your Cloud Application Manager, you can reach this portal from the Portal Access button located in the Microsoft Azure Provider details page and you will be directly logged in.
+If you already have a Microsoft Azure Provider in your Cloud Application Manager, the CenturyLink support staff can access your subscription by clicking on the Portal Access button located in the Microsoft Azure Provider details page.

 Note: This button is only available when provider has been sychronized.

-Then if you have permissions, you will see a temporary credentials dialog you must use to login in Microsoft Azure portal.
-Be sure to logout from previous session in this portal.
-Remember that these temporal credentials only lasts one hour, then you must run this process again.
+Then, if the user has permissions, a temporary credentials dialog will be displayed to allow the user to login in Microsoft Azure portal.
+Be sure to logout from previous session in this portal first.
+These temporary user credentials only lasts for one hour, then the user needs to run this process again.

 Application ID (Client) and Directory ID (Tenant)

 Once in Microsoft Azure Portal you can reach different sections using the upper search tool or navigating through menus.

 - Go to Azure Active Directory in the left menu, and then Properties in the Manage segment of the second menu pane.